DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-12-animations.md

 Back to the animation.
 We are using the `query()` function, which is typically used to find an element in the HTML.
 The `query()` function takes three arguments: (selector, animation, options).
 The selector identifies the element to query, or a set of elements that contain Angular-specific characteristics.

 In our case we are setting the selector to the alias `:enter` which really means going from a state of `void` to anything (`void => *`) and `:leave` which is an alias for `* => void`.
-I am not deleting posts in this example, so `:leave` will not be used, but I wanted to leave it for you to see what you could do.
+We are not deleting posts in this example, so `:leave` will not be used, but I wanted to leave it for you to see what you could do.
 For more information on 'Angular-specific characteristics' see the [Angular documentation](https://angular.io/api/animations/query).

 ```html
 query(':enter',